hans-econ/hans-econ.github.io/source/cores/api.md

 Their steady state values need to be specified.

-For *var_agg_shock* named "var1", its time sequence value can be overwritten by supplying a field named "var1_t" in the options passed to the model solving script.
+For *var_agg_shock* named "var", its time sequence value can be overwritten by supplying a field named "var_t" in the options passed to the model solving script.

 ```